The scenario: How can I use Remote Desktop on Windows Server

 How to complete Windows Server remote connection

-Although the setup process of Windows Server Remote Desktop Connection is not complicated, it is still difficult for people who have relatively little computer knowledge.
-Actually, the operation steps of the Remote Desktop Connection of Windows 2012 R2/2016/2019 are similar to the operation steps of Remote Desktop Connection on Windows 10.
+Actually, the setup process of Windows Server Remote Desktop Connection is not complicated.
+The operation steps of the Remote Desktop Connection of Windows 2012 R2/2016/2019 are similar to the operation steps of Remote Desktop Connection on Windows 10.

-Here, I take Windows Server 2016 as an example, teaching you how to easily use Remote Desktop on Windows Server 2016.
-The way to enable Remote Desktop on Windows Server 2019 is the same.
+Here, we'll take Windows Server 2016 as an example, teaching you how to easily use Remote Desktop on Windows Server 2016.
+The way to enable Remote Desktop on Windows Server 2019/2022 is the same.

 Before we finally realize Windows Server Remote Connection, we need to enable Remote Desktop on Window Server first using one of the following two methods.

 Method 1.
 Enable RDP on Windows Server 2016 via the Graphical User Interface